-In Years 10 and 11, all students study the core subjects of Citizenship, Computer Science, English, English Literature, Mathematics, PE, Religious Studies, Science and Steps for Success (which includes elements of Religious Studies and Citizenship).
-All students study an ICT-based qualification to examination level at Key Stage 4.
-Students then have three guided choices from the ‘option’ subjects of Art, Business, Drama, French, Geography, German, Graphic Products, History, BTEC Music, Product Design, GCSE PE or BTEC PE with a small number of students replacing one option subject with additional literacy or numeracy support with the aim of the support enabling them to access the wider curriculum.
+In Years 10 and 11, all students study the core subjects of English, English Literature, Mathematics, PE, Science and Steps for Success (which includes elements of Religious Studies and Citizenship).
+All students study an ICT-based qualification to examination level.
+Students then have four guided choices from the ‘option’ subjects of Art, Business, Drama, French, Geography, German, Graphic Products, History, BTEC Music, Product Design, GCSE PE or BTEC PE with a small number of students replacing one option subject with additional literacy or numeracy support with the aim of the support enabling them to access the wider curriculum.

 The Sixth Form is integrated within the Academy.
-A wide range of Advanced Level courses are offered together with additional voluntary enrichment activities such as main school link and paired reading.
-We also have a linking arrangement with Wymondham College, which enables us to extend the number of opportunities and courses available to students.
-A separate brochure is available on request.
+A wide range of Advanced Level courses are offered together with additional voluntary enrichment activities such as main school link and paired reading and an extensive volunteering programme.
+A smaller number of students will take part in our one year Access to A Levels/Apprenticeship (A2A) programme and/or take English and Maths GCSE resits.

 This is delivered in accordance with the Norfolk Agreed Syllabus, a copy of which may be viewed at the Academy on request.
 Parents and carers have a right to withdraw their child from Religious Education and collective worship either in whole or part.
 Alternative provision will be made according to the reasons for withdrawal.
 Parents and carers are invited to discuss the matter with the Academy and should contact the Principal in the first instance.

 All students have an Academy assembly and a House assembly every week.
 In addition to this, all students have a formal period of reflection each day, in form time, where they are invited to reflect on the weekly themes or the ‘Quote of the Day’.
 Reflections are broadly of a Christian nature.

 Sex and Relationships Education